facebookresearch/MuLoCo/README.md

 This will:
 - Create a `.venv` virtual environment
 - Install all dependencies from `pyproject.toml`
-- Install local packages (torchtitan, torchft, amaia, xlformers, lm-eval) in editable mode
+- Install local packages (torchtitan, torchft, lm-eval) in editable mode

 <details>
 <summary>Editable installations</summary>